mcollina/borp/README.md

 ## Options

+* `--concurrency` or `-c`, to set the number of concurrent tests.
+Defaults to the number of available CPUs minus one.
 * `--coverage` or `-C`, enables code coverage
 * `--only` or `-o`, only run `node:test` with the `only` option set
 * `--watch` or `-w`, re-run tests on changes